Aurora DSQL Supports IDENTITY / SEQUENCE - I Also Verified Migration Methods for Existing Tables

 After (IDENTITY method):

-With numbering completed on the DB side, the numbering table becomes unnecessary.
-Parallel execution becomes possible, allowing throughput improvement with Step Functions Map processing and removing concurrent execution limits.
+With numbering completed on the DB side, a numbering table becomes unnecessary.
+Parallel execution becomes possible, allowing throughput improvement through Step Functions Map processing and eliminating concurrent execution limits.

 Basic Operation